iisabel/ENVS-480/README.md

 # ENVS-480
 Final Project for ENVS 480 (Intro to GIS)

-WORK IS CURRENTLY ONGOING - SET TO COMPLETE DECEMBER 2023

-Creating an interactive map in ArcGIS Pro.
+Creating maps from scratch in ArcGIS Pro.